How to 3D Print? The Beginner’s Guide to 3D Printing

 FDM, SLA, and SLS are the three most common types of 3D printers.

-• FDM printers are relatively cheap and easy to use, though they can create very detailed objects since they heat the plastic and layer it.
+• FDM printers are relatively inexpensive and easy to use, capable of creating very detailed objects through the process of heating and layering plastic.

 • SLA printers use lasers to cure liquid resin, producing detailed prints of high quality.
 However, they are more expensive and require routine maintenance.